Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 - Self-massage (abhyanga) with warm oil

-- Light reading — avoid screens
+- Light reading.
+Skip the screens

-- Sleep by 9:30-10 PM
+- Sleep by 9:30 or 10 PM

 Day After: Transition

-- Eat simple meals — rice, steamed vegetables, soups
+- Eat simple meals.
+Rice, steamed vegetables, soups

-- Gradually reintroduce foods over 2-3 days
+- Reintroduce foods gradually over 2 to 3 days

 Supporting Practices During Your Cleanse